Crazy Cat Lady (and Damian) Paradise

 April 3, 2010

-Sad Update: In early November 2011, this place suffered a terrible fire which destroyed at least one building and killed a bunch of the cats.
-Let’s hope they somehow get back on their feet.
+In early November 2011, this place suffered a terrible fire which destroyed at least one building and killed a bunch of the cats.
+They have no web presence in 2020, but I can’t confirm if they’ve closed.

 I have no memory of how I found out about this place.
 But it has intrigued me for a couple years, so I was glad to have the opportunity to get out there with avowed cat-lover Damian to check it out – and to figure out just what the heck this place was.

 Hoang had to tend to some business at the homestead (hey man, she wanted to paint the kitchen cabinets, not me), so Damian and I had a guy’s adventure.
-A cool little hike to an awesome waterfall in Norfolk (here), a manly old school diner lunch in North Canaan (here) and of course, what kind of Man Day would it be if we didn’t surround ourselves in a bunch of … um … Cats.
+A cool little hike to an awesome waterfall in Norfolk, a manly old school diner lunch in North Canaan, and of course, what kind of Man Day would it be if we didn’t surround ourselves in a bunch of … um … cats?

-The place is located off of Belden Road in the beautiful hamlet of Falls Village (part of Cornwall).
+The Last Post is located off of Belden Road in the beautiful hamlet of Falls Village in Canaan.
 Down, down, down a winding gravel driveway, The Last Post is set in several buildings and fenced in areas.
 It is inviting to visitors and signs guide the way to the parking lot and the tame cats we came to visit.

 My word, there are a LOT of cats here.
 Amazingly, while of course it did smell like “cat,” it wasn’t too bad at all.
 All the cat rooms we saw (4 of them) were large and clean.
-There’s not much more background to add… So here’s what they say about themselves on their website:
+There’s not much more background to add… So here’s what they said about themselves on their (now long gone) website:

 The Last Post is an animal sanctuary and cat retirement home located in Falls Village, CT.
 It has been in operation since 1982, and currently is the home to more than 200 cats, several dogs, and a pair of pigs as well as a goat.